 The above telnet server can be used for watching Star Wars in ASCII mode.

 Enable and Use Telnet Client in Windows 10

-The above tutorial explained how you can enable telnet client in Windows 10.
+The above tutorial explained how you can enable the telnet client in Windows 10.
 The process is quite easy.
 You can easily enable it in Windows Features and you are good to go.
-Besides, native telnet client in Windows 10, Putty is also a good choice and is widely used for testing network connectivity.
+Besides, the native telnet client in Windows 10, Putty is also a good choice and is widely used for testing network connectivity.

 You can also enable other services using the same process.
 In case you need to disable telnet in Windows 10, you can go to Windows Features again and disable it from there.
-Feel free to drop your queries and suggestions in the comment section down below.
+Feel free to drop your queries and suggestions in the comment section below.